How to get rid of flying ants: 5 ways to keep swarming pests away

 (Image credit: Future)

-Any pest is an unwelcome visitor in our homes, especially ones that swarm in on mass the way flying ants do – especially when the weather is hot.
+Any pest is an unwelcome visitor in our homes, especially ones that swarm in on mass, the way flying ants do – and they will be more present than ever right now thanks to the current heatwave.

-We have consulted with pest control experts to find out how to get rid of flying ants and keep them away from the house for good.
+We have consulted with pest control experts to master how to get rid of flying ants and keep them out of the house for good.

 How to get rid of flying ants and keep them out of the house